Home » Seafood » Tuna Tetrazzini

 baked tuna tetrazzini casserole in a white dish

-Why is tuna tetrazzini called tetrazzini?
+Why is it called tetrazzini?

 This unique dish was named after the opera singer, Luisa Tetrazzini.
 It is believed to have been invented between 1908 -1910, by Ernest Arbogast.

 He was the chef at the Palace Hotel in San Francisco, California, where she made her American debut.
+I always just called it spaghetti casserole and added the main ingredient to the name.

-What is tetrazzini made of?
+What is a tetrazzini made of?

 Tetrazzini is totally versatile, but mainly consists of bite-sized pieces of lean meat such as chicken or seafood mixed with mushrooms.
+Tossing them in a cheese sauce, makes the base of tetrazzini.
+Or flavor it with a white wine or sherry as well.
+For a fresh twist on this recipe, you can also try swapping out your tuna for a rotisserie chicken cut.

 fork with bite of spaghetti on it

-Best Casserole Tips
+Tips For The Best Casserole

 • For the perfect al dente pasta, cook for 1 – 2 minutes less than the package directions suggest.